New: Terraform Provider & Linux Private Checkpoints. See more.

 Duration

-This option returns the total amount of time (in milliseconds) it took to execute the request and receive the response.
-This allows you to monitor performance times for individual steps.
+This option returns the total time, in milliseconds, taken to execute the request and receive the response.
+This allows you to monitor performance of individual steps.

 By using the Uptrends website, you consent to the use of cookies in accordance with our Cookie Policy.